Fed's Clarida says U.S. economic recovery has a 'long way to go'

 (Reuters) - The U.S. economy is rebounding strongly after taking a big hit because of the coronavirus pandemic, but it may be another year before the economy returns to pre-crisis levels and take even longer for the labor market to recoup lost ground, Federal Reserve Vice Chair Richard Clarida said on Monday.

-The pandemic threw the U.S. economy into a “very deep hole,” Clarida said.
-While economic activity likely bounced back strongly in the third quarter, the outlook is “unusually uncertain,” he said.
+“While recovery since the spring collapse in economic activity has been robust, let us not forget that the full economic recovery from the COVID-19 recession has a long way to go,” Clarida said during a virtual discussion organized for the American Bankers Association Convention.

-“While recovery since the spring collapse in economic activity has been robust, let us not forget that the full economic recovery from the COVID-19 recession has a long way to go,” Clarida said in prepared remarks for a virtual event organized for the American Bankers Association Convention.
+The pandemic threw the U.S. economy into a “very deep hole” and despite recent improvements, the outlook is “unusually uncertain,” Clarida said.

 The U.S. unemployment rate has dropped significantly to 7.9% from a high of 14.7% seen earlier this spring, but it may not drop below 4% again until the end of 2023 according to Fed projections.